mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 ### "Fake", veneer-like, Quality

 When Quality is taught or forced and not learned or discovered by oneself through trials and tribulations, it is un- or under-appreciated, "fake" Quality.
+You may relate to ordering a piece of cheap furniture that didn't look too bad online, but  you knew was cheap, only to open it up and be surprised by the lack of quality in person.
+You were probably upset and no longer excited to use that piece of furniture.
+It no longer eases your mind or solves your problem, but rather creates a new problem every single time you use it because you have to be extremely careful not to break it.

 > It is the little, pathetic attempts at Quality that kill.